Indonesian Film Festival

-The Indonesian Film Festival (Indonesian: Festival Film Indonesia, 'FFI') is an annual awards ceremony organised by the Indonesian Film Board and the Ministry of Culture to celebrate cinematic achievements in the Indonesian film industry.
+The Indonesian Film Festival (Indonesian: Festival Film Indonesia, 'FFI') is an annual awards ceremony organised by the Ministry of Culture and Indonesian Film Board to celebrate cinematic achievements in the Indonesian film industry.
 During the festival, the Citra Awards winners are announced and the best Indonesian films of the year are presented.

 The awards ceremony was first held in 1955 as the Pekan Apresiasi Film Nasional (National Film Appreciation Week).
 It changed to Festival Film Indonesia in 1973.
 In 1986, the festival included awards for television movies called Vidia Awards.

 History

 In 1955, 1960, and 1967, Pekan Apresiasi Film Nasional (English: National Film Appreciation Week) was held in Jakarta.
 From 1973 to 1992, the ceremony was renamed Festival Film Indonesia and became an annual event.
 The trophy/ award was named Piala Citra (Citra Award).
 The All-Indonesia Cinema Owners' Association (Gabungan Pengusaha Bioskop Seluruh Indonesia, or GPBSI) awarded the Antemas Prize, named for the producer Antemas.
 From 1993 to 2003, the festival did not take place because the quantity of good Indonesian movies had dropped significantly.
 In the 1990s, most Indonesian movie producers created low budget, B movies.
 Producers suffered revenue losses because of growing piracy.
 Since 1992, American, Hong Kong, and Taiwanese movies have taken over many theaters.
 Low budget Indonesian movies get the dregs, such as open theatre cinemas, portable cinemas, direct to video, or on TV.
 In 2004 the Indonesian Film Festival committee launched and returned the event to an annual affair.
 In 2014 the Indonesian Film Board was formed and FFI changed the award statuette.
 In 2017 the Indonesian Film Board added two more awards for unique and creative films, raising the total to 21.
 In 2018 awards were given in 23 categories.